rkruegs123/jax-dna/README.md

   - remove unecessary stuff from utils.py
 - implement `read_config` using `read_trajectory`?

 #### August 24, 2022

 TODO:
 - draft skeleton for parameter optimization
 - think about optimizing for speed.
 Need to benchmark first

+Some next steps:
+- dynamic neighbors
+  - have to figure out max interaction radius.
+How to deal with when we have random params?
+Take one big minimum?
+- understand smooth fene
+- debug langevin
+- debug the first pass at parameter optimization
+  - to not have to worry about exploding gradients or anything, our first pass can just be optimizing using the *existing* parameters as a starting point
+- little things
+  - profile `forward` -- is it the `init_fn` that takes so olong?
+Is this just because of Nose-Hoover?
+  - optimize a subset of things